yugabyte/yugabyte-db/docs/content/latest/sample-data/chinook.md

 ## About the Chinook database

-The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.
+The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices, and customers.

 - Media-related data was created using real data from an Apple iTunes library.
 - Customer and employee information was created using fictitious names and addresses that can be located on Google maps, and other well formatted data (phone, fax, email, etc.)